Guides

 Data

-Fetcher Provider
+The Fetcher Provider

-The Fetcher interface defines the contract:
+The Fetcher interface defines these methods:

 interface Fetcher {

-getList: (props: GetListProps) => Promise<GetListResult>
+getList?: (props: GetListProps) => Promise<GetListResult>

-getMany: (props: GetManyProps) => Promise<GetManyResult>
+getMany?: (props: GetManyProps) => Promise<GetManyResult>

-getOne: (props: GetOneProps) => Promise<GetOneResult>
+getOne?: (props: GetOneProps) => Promise<GetOneResult>

-createOne: (props: CreateOneProps) => Promise<CreateResult>
+createOne?: (props: CreateOneProps) => Promise<CreateResult>

-createMany: (props: CreateManyProps) => Promise<CreateManyResult>
+createMany?: (props: CreateManyProps) => Promise<CreateManyResult>

-updateOne: (props: UpdateOneProps) => Promise<UpdateResult>
+updateOne?: (props: UpdateOneProps) => Promise<UpdateResult>

-updateMany: (props: UpdateManyProps) => Promise<UpdateManyResult>
+updateMany?: (props: UpdateManyProps) => Promise<UpdateManyResult>

-deleteOne: (props: DeleteOneProps) => Promise<DeleteOneResult>
+deleteOne?: (props: DeleteOneProps) => Promise<DeleteOneResult>

-deleteMany: (props: DeleteManyProps) => Promise<DeleteManyResult>
+deleteMany?: (props: DeleteManyProps) => Promise<DeleteManyResult>

-custom: (props: CustomProps) => Promise<CustomResult>
+custom?: (props: CustomProps) => Promise<CustomResult>

 }